parolteknologio/sentence-collector-frazoj/README.md

 # common-voice-files

-Notes and files for common voice in German and Esperanto
+Notes and files for sentence collection for common voice in Esperanto

 ## Links
 * Common Voice: https://voice.mozilla.org/